zzxwill/odps/intl.en-US/User Guide/SDK/Python SDK.md

 |8|9|29|M|student|01002|
 |9|10|53|M|lawyer|90703|

-You can add a filter on the fields if you do not want to view all of them.
-For example:
+You can add a filter on the fields to view selective fields only.

+**Example:**

 ```
 >>> users[['user_id', 'age']].head(5)